RomainGuimbal/SurfacePsycho/README.md

   * Mirror modifier

 * Editing
-  * Trim and extend parallel to sides (in UV space)
+  * Trim and extend parallel to the 4 sides (parallel in UV space)
   * Connect side to curve
   * Contiunities C0, G1 and C1 between patches
-  * Connect to untrimmed surface
-  * Make patch linear sweep (with rail curves)
+  * Patch as linear sweep

 * Inspect
-  * Curvature clover (plots principal curvatures at a specific surface point)
+  * Curvatures Probe (plots all curvatures at a specific surface point)
   * Curvature combs

 ## Current limitations